-Many howling moons ago our first major trip as a couple was our honeymoon.
+Many howling moons ago our first major trip as a married couple was a mere 500 kilometers away.
+It was quite a significant one though as we were celebrating our new life together.
 As travels go, this time we didn’t drift too far from home, only about 500 kilometers away.
-This was quite a significant one though, for obvious reasons.
 We camped just outside Plettenberg Bay at a caravan park, because we had no money for a luxurious honeymoon.

 Exploring above ground

 As part of our daily exploration, we visited Storms River mouth, a marine national park situated in the Tsitsikamma forest section of the Garden Route.
 The Garden Route is a scenic drive along the south-eastern coast of South Africa, surrounded by ocean and mountains.

 There is or was an inter-tidal underwater snorkeling trail among the rocks.
 My other half of a just a few days wanted to show off his snorkeling skills to me.
 Let me fill you in.

 My significant other has spent most of his life with his head underwater.
 In fact, people have even checked behind his ears to see if he has gills.

 I, however, was a different matter.
 Of course I could swim; I love the sea and have spent numerous times usually holding my nose to hold my breath as I splash around and duck under the waves to pop up on the other side.
 I had never snorkeled previously so this was different.